darshil0/darshil0/README.md

 ## About Me

-- 🎓 MBA in Information Technology and B.Tech in Information Technology.
+- 🎓 MBA and B.Tech in Information Technology.
 - 🏆 Awarded for leadership and technical excellence at Accenture.
 - 💬 Ask me about AI, QA, and healthcare technology.
 - 📫 How to reach me: darshils99@gmail.com